Jeremy Clarkson: Cars

 Clarkson wanted to purchase the Ford GT after admiring its inspiration, the Ford GT40 race cars of the 1960s.
 Clarkson was able to secure a place on the shortlist for the few cars that would be imported to Britain to official customers, only through knowing Ford's head of PR through a previous job.
 After waiting years and facing an increased price, he found many technical problems with the car.
-After "the most miserable month's motoring possible," he returned it to Ford for a full refund.
+After "the most miserable month's motoring possible", he returned it to Ford for a full refund.
 After a short period, including asking Top Gear fans for advice over the Internet, he bought back his GT.
 He called it "the most unreliable car ever made", because he was never able to complete a return journey with it.

 In 2006, Clarkson ordered a Gallardo Spyder and sold the Ford GT to make way for it.
-In August 2008, he sold the Gallardo because "idiots in Peugeots kept trying to race [him] in it".
+In August 2008, he sold the Gallardo, because "idiots in Peugeots kept trying to race [him] in it".
 In October, he announced that he had sold his Volvo XC90.
-In January 2009, in a review of the car printed in The Times, he wrote: "I’ve just bought my third Volvo XC90 in a row and the simple fact is this: it takes six children to school in the morning."
+In January 2009, in a review of the car printed in The Times, he wrote: "I've just bought my third Volvo XC90 in a row and the simple fact is this: It takes six children to school in the morning."

 Likes

-Clarkson has spoken highly of the Czech-made Škoda Yeti, calling it possibly the best car in the world, and used 20 minutes of a Top Gear episode putting the Yeti through a number of challenges to support his point.
+Clarkson has spoken highly of the Czech-made Škoda Yeti, calling it possibly the best car in the world; he used 20 minutes of a Top Gear episode putting the Yeti through a number of challenges to support his point.
 Clarkson called the Brera, Alfa's latest sports car, "Cameron Diaz on wheels".
 Clarkson has expressed fondness for late-model V8 Holdens, available in the UK rebadged as Vauxhalls.
 Of the Monaro he said, "It's like they had a picture of me on their desk and said [Australian accent] 'Let's build that bloke a car!'" and "I can't believe it...
 I've fallen in love... with a Vauxhall!"
 Clarkson suffered two slipped discs that he attributed to driving the Monaro, which he described as being "back-breakingly marvellous".
 Clarkson considers the Lexus LFA as the best car he has ever driven.